Academic Transfer Program

 - Student participation in the commencement exercises is required unless excused for a valid reason by the Dean of Student Life on each campus.
 Commencement exercises are held each year at the close of the spring semester.

-Upon completion of Associate of Arts, Associate of Science, Associate of Fine Arts, or Associate of General Studies successful students should be able to:
+Upon completion of Associate of Arts, Associate of Science, Associate of Fine Arts, Associate of General Studies, or Associate of Applied Science successful students should be able to demonstrate and apply:

 Nebraska Transfer Initiative